GitTools/GitLink/README.md

 ![GitHubLink](design/logo/logo_64.png)

+GitHubLink let's users step through your code hosted on GitHub! **Help making .NET open source projects more accessible by enabling this for your .NET projects, it's just a single additional step in your build**.
+See the list of [projects using GitHubLink](#ProjectsUsingGitHubLink).

-GitHubLink let's users step through your code hosted on GitHub! **This makes symbol servers obsolete** which saves you both time with uploading source files with symbols and the user no longer has to specify custom symbol servers (such as symbolsource.org).
+GitHubLink makes symbol servers obsolete which saves you both time with uploading source files with symbols and the user no longer has to specify custom symbol servers (such as symbolsource.org).

 ![Stepping through external source code](doc/images/GitHubLink_example.gif)

-The idea is based on the [SourceLink project](https://github.com/ctaggart/SourceLink "SourceLink project").
+The idea is based on the <a href="https://github.com/ctaggart/SourceLink"  target="_blank">SourceLink project</a>.
 However it requires FAKE and not everyone likes to write code in F#.
 GitHubLink is available as console application and can be references as assembly as well to be used in other .NET assemblies.

 The advantage of GitHubLink is that it is fully customized for GitHub.
 It also works with GitHub urls so it **does not require a local git repository to work**.
-This makes it perfectly usable in continuous integration servers such as [Continua CI](http://www.finalbuilder.com/Continua-CI "Continua CI").
+This makes it perfectly usable in continuous integration servers such as <a href="http://www.finalbuilder.com/Continua-CI" target="_blank">Continua CI</a>.

 Updating all the pdb files is very fast.
 A solution with over 85 projects will be handled in less than 30 seconds.